mattvryan/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 ## Preconditions

 The following conditions must be true to leverage a CDN:

 * You must be using `AzureDataStore`.  (`S3DataStore` will be supported at a future date but is not currently supported.)
 * You must have Direct Binary Access enabled - CDNs only offer a benefit with direct access URIs.
 * You must have a CDN configured that uses your cloud blob storage container as the origin.

 ## Configuration

+Add one or both of the following configuration options to the data store configuration file:

 | Property | Type | Default | Description |
 |----------|------|---------|-------------|
 | `presignedHttpDownloadURIDomainOverride`   | String  | null     | When this property is set, the domain provided will be used for direct download URIs instead of the default direct download domain. |
 | `presignedHttpUploadURIDomainOverride` | String  | null     | When this property is set, the domain provided will be used for direct upload URIs instead of the default direct upload domain. |

+When set, the property value should be a valid fully-qualified domain name, e.g. "mycdndomain.azureedge.net".

 ## Uses